opsit-io/opsit-explang-docs/docs/funcs-by-package.md

 ### `FORMAT`

-**FORMAT [format, &REST, values]**

-Format String.
+**Format String.**

+**(FORMAT  format &REST values)**

 Returns a formatted string using the specified format string (in the format of java.util.Formatter) and arguments.
 Arguments referenced by the format specifiers in the format string.
 If there are more arguments than format specifiers, the extra arguments are ignored.
 Throws IllegalFormatException - If a format string contains an illegal syntax, a format specifier that is incompatible with the given arguments, insufficient arguments given the format string, or other illegal conditions.

 **builtin function** defined at  **class io.opsit.explang.Funcs$FORMAT**

 ### `STR`

-**STR [&REST, values]**

-Concatenate Strings.
+**Concatenate Strings.**

+**(STR  &REST values)**

 Returns concatenation of string representationx of the function arguments

 **builtin function** defined at  **class io.opsit.explang.Funcs$STR**